ROCm/rocHPCG/README.md

 #    --with-memdefrag  - compile with memory defragmentation (defaut: enabled)
 ./install.sh -di
 ```
+By default, [UCX] v1.10.0 and [OpenMPI] v4.1.0 will be cloned and build in `rocHPCG/deps`.
+After build and install, the `rochpcg` executable is placed in `build/release/rochpcg-install`.

 #### MPI
 You can build rocHPCG using your own MPI installation by specifying the directory, e.g.